 Given the insights gained by driving a device using a tailored bare-bones Linux system as discussed in the previous sections, we are ready to take the next step, namely transplanting Linux driver code into self-sufficient Genode components.
-Genode's DDE approach combines unmodified driver code taken from the Linux kernel with a driverspecific library that mimics the Linux kernel interface such that the driver code feels right at home when executed on top of Genode.
-Upcoming revisions of this document will discuss the creation of device driver environments for different classes of device drivers.
+This section walks through the challenge of porting a network driver from the Linux kernel to Genode.
+It thereby exemplifies Genode's device-driver environment approach for the reuse of unmodified Linux kernel code, touches crucial technicalities of the Linux kernel, and provides practical clues.